src-d/guide/engineering/documentation.md

 On the other hand I know you're a developer, so there's no point explaining what source code is.
 That would seem patronizing or a waste of time.

-I also know that most of you don't speak English as a first language.
+I also know that most of us don't speak English as a first language.
 Unnecessarily complicated words or sentences are then an obstacle to our communication.

 Finally, I know you're a diverse group.
 Among the readers of this document you'll find people